Turf war feared after Syrian rebel leader killed

 A new rebel command formed with Western, Arab and Turkish support in the Turkish city of Antalya in December appears to have done little to end divisions between the hundreds of rebel groups, especially in regions where Assad has lost control, in the northern provinces of Idlib and Aleppo near Turkey.

-Nusra, Farouq and the Islamist Ahrar al-Sham - the three largest rebel organizations in the north - have stayed out of the new rebel command.
+Nusra, Farouq and the Islamist Ahrar al-Sham - the three largest rebel organisations in the north - have stayed out of the new rebel command.

 The U.S. State Department has said that Nusra is using the Syrian struggle for the "malign purposes" of al Qaeda and should not play a part in Syria's eventual political transition